pingcap/docs/non-transactional-dml.md

 - The statement does not require atomicity, which permits some rows to be modified and some rows to remain unmodified in the execution result.
 - The statement is idempotent, or you are prepared to retry some data based on the error message.
 If the system variables `tidb_redact_log = 1` and `tidb_nontransactional_ignore_error = 1`, this statement must be idempotent.
 Otherwise, when the statement partially fails, the failed part cannot be accurately located.
 - The data to be operated on by the statement has no other concurrent writes, which means it is not updated by other statements at the same time.
-Otherwise, unexpected result such as missing deletions and multiple deletions might occur.
+Otherwise, unexpected result such as missing deletions and wrong deletions might occur.
 - The statement does not modify the data to be read by the statement itself.
 Otherwise, the following batch will read the data written by the previous batch and easily causes unexpected result.
 - The statement meets the [restrictions](#restrictions).
 - It is not recommended to perform concurrent DDL operations on the table to be read and written by this DML statement.

 > **WARNING:**
 >
-> If `tidb_redact_log` and `tidb_nontransactional_ignore_error` are enabled at the same time, you might not get the complete error information of each batch, and you cannot retry only the failed batch.
+> If `tidb_redact_log` and `tidb_nontransactional_ignore_error` are enabled at the same time, you might not get the complete error information of each batch, and you cannot retry the failed batch only.
 Therefore, if both of the system variables are turned on, the non-transactional DML statement must be idempotent.

 ## Usage examples